Aravind0510/cts_hackathon/README.md

 ## Problem Statement
 ### Complexity of Patient Health Records
--**Challenge**: Patient records are often complex, stored in intricate JSON file formats.
+- **Challenge**: Patient records are often complex, stored in intricate JSON file formats.
 Impact: Managing and interpreting this data is challenging and time-consuming.
 ### Challenges in Data Retrieval
--**Challenge**: Retrieving specific, context-dependent information is difficult, leading to frequent misinterpretations.
+- **Challenge**: Retrieving specific, context-dependent information is difficult, leading to frequent misinterpretations.
 ### Impact on Decision-Making
--**Challenge**: Inadequate systems result in delayed decision-making and compromised data accuracy, affecting patient care quality.
+- **Challenge**: Inadequate systems result in delayed decision-making and compromised data accuracy, affecting patient care quality.
 ### Scalability Issues
--**Challenge**: Current systems struggle to scale efficiently with growing healthcare data volumes, leading to bottlenecks in data processing and retrieval.
+- **Challenge**: Current systems struggle to scale efficiently with growing healthcare data volumes, leading to bottlenecks in data processing and retrieval.

 ## Our Solution

 MedScan offers a comprehensive solution to these challenges:

--**AI-Driven Data Management**: Utilizes AI to handle complex JSON patient records.
+- **AI-Driven Data Management**: Utilizes AI to handle complex JSON patient records.
--**Integration with Snowflake**: Ensures efficient data processing and management.
+- **Integration with Snowflake**: Ensures efficient data processing and management.
--**LangChain Model**: Converts natural language inputs into SQL queries, providing contextualized data retrieval.
+- **LangChain Model**: Converts natural language inputs into SQL queries, providing contextualized data retrieval.
--**User-Friendly Dashboard**: Offers an intuitive interface for seamless data interaction.
+- **User-Friendly Dashboard**: Offers an intuitive interface for seamless data interaction.
--**Admin Panel:** Allows real-time updates of patient and doctor records to the connected database.
+- **Admin Panel:** Allows real-time updates of patient and doctor records to the connected database.

 ## Features